My Story

 Fast forward a few years and I met my husband Gregg Simpson who had taken his first trip to Europe when he was eleven.
 One of the many things that drew us together when we first met was our mutual love of travel.
 Eight years after our daughter Julia was born (and we could finally afford it), we set off on what was to be the first of numerous trips to Europe together.

-Since our first family trip to Europe in 1994, we’ve returned many times, often to exhibit Gregg’s paintings and to facilitate the research for my latest novel.
-Over the years, I wrote about our travels on my personal blog where you can still find my musings.
+Since our first family trip to Europe in 1994, we’ve returned many times, often to exhibit Gregg’s paintings (he’s an artist – check out his website!) and to facilitate the research for my latest novel.

-People who enjoyed reading about our adventures often asked me for travel advice.
-Where did we stay?
+Friends often ask me for travel advice.
+Where should we stay?
 Is driving in Europe easy?
 What should we see in Paris?
 Rome?
 Berlin?
-How do you decide where to travel?
+How do we decide where to travel?
+When?
 What’s the best apartment rental agency?
 What are the must-see museums in London?
 What about restaurants?
 Any recommendations?

 You get the picture.

-I decided that I needed to do more than just chronicle my travel adventures.
-On Artsy Traveler, I share my passion for showcasing the hundreds of marvelous, artsy experiences that make travel so enticing.
+I decided to launch Artsy Traveler to share my passion for showcasing the hundreds of marvelous, artsy experiences that make travel so enticing.
 Mostly, I travel to Europe, but every so often, you’ll find a post about other travels in my home province of British Columbia, and across Canada, the United States, and beyond.
+I’m writing content all the time, so on most visits to Artsy Traveler, you’ll find a new post or two.

 Where to Start on Artsy Traveler